Fire Science Technology Courses

 PREREQ: F SC 50

-This elective in the Fire Science major is for students pursuing a career in the Fire Service to obtain a better understanding of situational awareness when responding to emergency incidents.
-This course also prepares those who hope to improve their firefighting skills and prepare for promotion.
+This course provides students pursuing a career in fire service with a better understanding of situational awareness when responding to emergency incidents, as well as assists those who hope to improve their firefighting skills and prepare for promotion.

 A study of automatic sprinkler systems, standpipe systems, fire detection devices and systems, manual fire suppression equipment, water supplies, extinguishing agents, pumps used in fire protection, smoke management systems and special extinguishing systems.